allenJynRoyston/ng-parallax/README.md

 # ng-parallax

-### Update!
+### NEW!
-There is now an [Angular2](https://github.com/allenRoyston/ng2-parallax "Angular2") directive available for those interested!
+There is now an [Angular2 directive](https://github.com/allenRoyston/ng2-parallax "Angular2 directive") available for those interested!

 ### What Am I?!
 An easy way to implement parallax scrolling with Angularjs.